pingcap/community/rfc/2019-12-11-Talent-Plan-Courses.md

 - Deep Dive Series Readings

-  For anyone who wants to get to know more about TiDB related projects, they would benefit a lot by reading Deep Dive into TiDB or Deep Dive into TiKV, which covers related projects in detail.
-It's worth mentioning that Deep Dive into Cloud TiDB is also in the works.
-We highly recommend reading these materials to help you be familiar with the TiDB ecosystem.
+  For anyone who wants to get to know more about TiDB related projects, they would benefit a lot by reading Deep Dive series articles, including into TiDB and Deep Dive into TiKV.
+It's worth mentioning that Deep Dive into Cloud TiDB is also in development.
+We highly recommend reading these materials to help you get familiar with the inner world of the TiDB ecosystem.

 For participants, they can create their learning path according to individuals conditions.
 As the development of courses, more topics, and the detailed course contents would be proposed in the future.